Making the wool harvesting workplace safer for all.

 - Allow woolgrowers to create an improvement program to improve and comply with modern workplace standards;

-- Make the workplace safer for all participants with health and safety as priorities for the wool harvesting industry by identifying and rectify safety hazards and providing options to manage risks and conditions in the shearing shed.
+- Make the workplace safer for all participants with health and safety as priorities for the wool harvesting industry by identifying and rectifying safety hazards, and providing options to manage risks and conditions in the shearing shed.

 The guide and self-assessment tools have been developed to provide woolgrowers and shed staff with a better understanding of the risks and options to mitigate those risks.
 By planning and documenting the improvements and steps to control risk, woolgrowers will be able to provide direct evidence of efforts in managing safety as required by relevant State Workplace Health and Safety Legislation.